ST10462553/HISTORIAAPP_ST10462553.IMAD5112/README.md

   7. Select either private or public ( to determine if you want only certain people to view the repository or if the general public can see it.

 # HOW TO ACCESS THE KOTLIN SOURCE CODE OF THE APP:
+## Point of notice:
+* Please note that the files for the application are accessible under the code tab on the home page of this repository.
+* Also take note that should you, as a reader, would like to be more informed of this project's development or it's details.
+Navigate through the repository and click "Readme".
+This will not only guide you in finding the source code and any other resource file of the project but it will also shed some light on this project's background.
 # TO ACCESS THE KOTLIN SOURCE CODE OF MY HISTORIA APP BY FOLLOWING THE PATH BELOW:
  app/src/main/java/com/example/historia_historyapp